daledalek/Advanced-Arrows-Obsidian/README.md

-# Advanced-Arrows-Obsidian
+# Advanced-Arrows
-plugin to replace text with unicode arrows in obsidian
+plugin to replace text with unicode arrows

 automatically enabled text replacements:
 .do → ↓